We are following the OCR specification at the moment as it follows directly from the GCSE course we have been teaching.

 If you want to be working in an area that you think has no link to computers e.g. medicine, you will find the ability to program, or extend the facilities of your computer(s) really helpful, but the diverse range of fields which computer science addresses is enormous and expanding.

 The text book “OCR AS and A level Computer Science” (released in 2016, ISBN 978-1-910523-05-6) and “OCR A Level Computer Science” (released in April 2015, ISBN 978-1471839764) are both suitable for the course.
 You may wish to purchase either of them, but you do not need to.
-We aim to be fully resourced within the school without the need for text books so we have paid for subscriptions to www.Teach-ICT.com and CraigNDave.org.
+We aim to be fully resourced within the school through a variety of text book materials and online resources with theory and workbooks specifically mapped to the A Level Exam Board content to deliver the course.

 The exam board has produced some sample curriculum guides and co-teaching guides.
 We continue to develop one that is based on these documents but is a closer fit for our timetable and the needs of our students.
 At the beginning of each academic year the full lesson outline for each year is made available to students.

-Very few A Level past papers exist, so there isn’t much available at the moment.Previous specification exams are available on the exam board website with the mark schemes and the examiners’ reports, all of which are essential background reading for the student who wants to succeed.
+A Level past papers are freely available on the exam board website including the mark schemes and the examiners’ reports, all of which are essential background reading for the student who wants to succeed.
+Past papers are also available free of charge via an external website that groups question in to topic areas.
+Again, a great source for students to engage with and succeed.

 Looking ahead, do you want to study Computer Science at university?
 If so, check this: